 What I Believe

-I do not know about you, but I love to buy!
-However, I hate to be sold.
-Therefore, sales should be considered SERVICE, and good service is something we all appreciate, but how often is it that we get good service these days?
 To me it is very simple -- see what is wanted and needed and produce it.
-I believe that my function as a real estate professional is to provide good service.
-I strive to connect the right person with the right property, and I know I am good at it.
-If you treat people fairly, do the best you can to fulfill their needs and make them happy, and you have no hidden agenda, you cannot go wrong.
+I believe that my function as a real estate professional is to provide excellent service.
 I love what I do.
-I listen and I am very patient.
-I believe my mission is to find the best property, with the best terms, that best suits my client's needs no matter how long it takes.
-My main concern is that when they make a decision it is the right decision for them and a decision they will hopefully never regret.
+I listen and I am very patient -- I don't push.
+I believe my mission is to find the best property, with the best terms that best suits my Buyer Client's needs no matter how long it takes.
+My main concern is that when they make a decision it is the right decision for them and a decision they will not regret.
+I don't like surprises and I know my Buyer Clients don't either that is why I do all the research for them, checking pertinent information with the various town regulating offices.

-• Do you scour all the tiny classified ads in the real estate section of the newspaper?
+• Do you scour all the tiny ads in the classified real estate section of the newspaper?

 --- Of course you do.

-But did you know, when you call on any of those ads, the listing broker represents the SELLER, not you.
-Sure, they can offer you Disclosed Dual Agency, but they cannot offer you 100% buyer advocacy (Definition of Advocacy: active support; especially the act of pleading or arguing for something) and in my opinion dual agency introduces the obvious possibility for conflict of interest.
-When you work with an Exclusive Buyer’s Agent, you’re the boss.
-So, why go through all that hit-or-miss running around when you can engage a real estate professional who knows the Martha’s Vineyard market and the hundreds of properties for sale here, better than you ever will.
-An Exclusive Buyer’s Agent can find that perfect home you’re looking for, and they will scour the entire market to find it.
-An Exclusive Buyer’s Agent will assist you without reservation throughout the entire negotiating and purchasing process.
-This Agency relationship should be solidified by way of an Exclusive Buyer Agency Agreement just as the Seller's agency relationship is based on an Exclusive Listing Agreement.
-SplitRock Real Estate does not list property for sale or represent sellers in any way.
-We work exclusively with buyers in order to completely remove the potential for any conflict of interest.
+True Exclusive Buyer Agents are 'Single Agents' and when you work with a Exclusive Buyer’s Agent, you’re the Boss.
+So, why go through all that hit-or-miss running around when you can engage a real estate professional who knows the Martha’s Vineyard real estate market and the hundreds of properties for sale here, better than you ever will.
+As an Exclusive Buyer’s Agent I can find that perfect home you’re looking for, and I will scour the entire market to find it.
+An Exclusive Buyer’s Agent will assist you without reservation or conflict of interest throughout the entire purchasing process, from researching the 'real facts' to negotiating the best price and terms.
+An Exclusive Buyer Agency fiduciary relationship must be established by way of an Exclusive Right To Represent Agreement just as a Seller's agency relationship is based on an Exclusive Right To Sell Agreement.

 Who I Am: A Short Auto-Biography